-In humans, only 10% of the physiological circulating insulin level is required to prevent life-threatening diabetic ketoacidosis.44 Thus, a constitutive basal level of insulin secretion would be expected to increase glycaemic control and the quality of life of diabetic patients.
-Insulin gene therapy that provides a basal level of insulin could also serve as a substitute that is currently provided via the exogenous administration of long-acting insulin.
-Continuous low-level insulin secretion by ex vivo modified MSCs, as reported in the present study, is therefore also a promising alternative approach to continuous subcutaneous insulin infusion therapy.
-The latter has been shown to successfully reduce glycosylated haemoglobin A1c, with a concomitant decrease in the rate of hypoglycaemic events and without excessive weight gain.^{45,46}
+In humans only 10% of the physiological circulating insulin level is required to prevent life threatening diabetic ketoacidosis [44].
+Thus a constitutive basal level of insulin secretion would be expected to increase glycaemic control and the quality of life of diabetic patients.
+Insulin gene therapy that provides a basal level of insulin could also serve as a substitute that currently provided via the exogenous administration of long-acting insulin.
+Continuous low-level insulin secretion by ex vivo modified MSCs as presented here, is therefore also a promising alternative approach to continuous subcutaneous insulin infusion therapy.
+The latter has been shown to successfully reduce glycosylated haemoglobin A1c with a concomitant decrease in the rate of hypoglycaemic events and without excessive weight gain [45, 46].

-Insulin supplementation could also be particularly attractive in treatment of insulin-dependent type II diabetes where the disease in not immune mediated and therefore autoimmune destruction of insulin-producing transplanted cells is unlikely to occur.
+Insulin supplementation could also be particularly attractive in treatment of insulin-dependent type II diabetes where the disease in not immune mediated and therefore autoimmune destruction of insulin producing transplanted cells is unlikely to occur.
 Furthermore, such a supplemental source of insulin from transduced MSCs would decrease the work load of the remaining beta cells in the pancreas, potentially allowing beta cell recovery.
-The remaining beta cells then would only need to provide the postprandial glucose-dependent insulin secretion.
+The remaining beta cells then would only need to provide the postprandial glucose dependent insulin secretion.

-Further in vivo studies in diabetic animal models will be required to (i) optimise the viral dose; (ii) investigate the in vivo retention, mobilisation and stability of ex vivo modified insulin secreting MSCs; and (iii) assess the risk of an immune mediated response towards insulin-producing transplanted cells.
-There is a potential risk of development of hypoglycaemia with constitutive insulin secretion.
-This can be mitigated by titration of the viral dose, providing a way of regulating constitutive insulin production.
-Ideally a glucose-regulated insulin secretion system would be utilised but, to date, the regulated promoters that have been tested have been either too slow or not reliable in their responsiveness to glucose.^{4,47,48}
+Further in vivo studies in diabetic animal models will be required to optimise the viral dose, to investigate the in vivo retention, mobilisation and stability of ex vivo modified insulin secreting MSCs and to assess the risk of an immune mediated response towards insulin producing transplanted cells.
+There is a potential risk of development of hypoglycaemia with constitutive insulin secretion, this can be mitigated by titration of the viral dose providing a means to regulate constitutive insulin production.
+Ideally a glucose-regulated insulin secretion system would be utilised but to date the regulated promoters which have been tested have been either too slow or not reliable in their responsiveness to glucose [4, 47, 48].

-In conclusion, the data obtained in the present study demonstrate that lentiviral transduction of the insulin genes into primary cMSCs derived from the bone marrow is a promising way forward for establishing the secretion of insulin, both over the short- and longterm.
+In conclusion, our data demonstrates that lentiviral transduction of the insulin genes into primary cMSCs derived from the bone marrow are a promising way forward for establishing secretion of insulin both short- and long-term.